Application and Selection Process

 - two short statements as described in the application

-Students who intend to also study abroad as part of their academic plan, must do so the semester after the Washington Program.
-CMC students are subject to a special study abroad application deadline if they go first to Washington and must attend a study abroad orientation before leaving campus.
-Pomona students planning to study abroad following their semester in D.C. are strongly advised to complete their study abroad application concurrently with their Washington Program application and should contact the Office of Study Abroad in Sumner Hall.
+CMC students who intend to also study abroad after the Washington Program are subject to a special study abroad application deadline.
+These students must attend a study abroad orientation before leaving campus.
+Pomona students planning to study abroad following their semester in D.C. are strongly advised to complete their study abroad application concurrently with their Washington Program application and should contact the Pomona Office of Study Abroad.

 Please note that arranging your own internship in Washington does not guarantee you a place in the program.